 4. Build real relationships with your teachers and counselors

 In the process of choosing your classes, getting involved, and advocating for yourself, you’ll be getting to know your teachers and school counselors.
 At first, you may only see them as useful beyond class when you need a recommendation or a signed permission slip.
 However, building meaningful relationships with the adults at your school is critical for a few reasons.
 First, if you run into an issue you need to talk to a trusted adult about, you’ll have someone you’re comfortable with.
 Second, by getting to know your teachers and counselors, they’re also getting to know you, which will help them to give you higher-quality advice as you navigate high school and the world beyond it.
 Don’t be afraid to make an appointment with your counselor and visit your teachers during office hours—it will be worth it, and they’ll be happy to meet with you!

 In the end, the transition from middle school to high school is fundamentally like all other transitions: difficult but worthwhile.
 Change is never easy, but once you accept it and begin to make friends, get involved, and look for ways to grow and develop, you’ll adjust quicker than you thought.

-After you adjust to your new life in high school, come back to CollegeXpress and start your college search with our four-year Ultimate College Planning Checklist!
-You can also check out our brand-new Ultimate Guide to the College Search video series for high school freshmen.
+After you adjust to your new life in high school, come back to CollegeXpress and start your college search with our four-year College Planning Checklist!
+You can also check out our Ultimate Guide to the College Search video series for high school freshmen.